 Some clients need more than 5 sessions, while others are completely satisfied with their progress after 5 sessions.
 Sometimes clients come back after a few weeks to ensure that they are on the right track.
 This is totally normal.

 So, if you're ready to kick insomnia out of your life for good, and finally know what it feels like to sleep soundly night after night, click here to schedule a free 15 minute consultation call to see if CBT for insomnia is right for you.
-You can also call me at 951-905-3181.
+You can also call me at 951-905-3181 to find out how CBT for insomnia can help you sleep again in as little as 5 sessions.
 If you do not live in the Temecula/Murrieta area and you’d like to sleep better, I also provide online treatments for insomnia within California.